Thertzlor/Revenant/wiki/Macros/Instance_Macro.md

 -- Instantiating the template on this button. k.m3 = {"example_template", type = "instance", name= "inst" }

--- This linked button does nothing, because it references a template that hasn't been instantiated. k.m4 = {"example_template", type = "link" }

 -- This linked button works, because it is pointing to the finished instance. k.m5 = {"inst", type = "link" }

+-- This linked button DOES NOTHING, because it references the template that hasn't been instantiated. k.m4 = {"example_template", type = "link" }

 ```